New Phishing Tactics Hackers Don’t Want You to Know About!

 So I grabbed that zip file and dropped onto my virtual machine for further analysis.
 Upon extracting the zip file I was provided with an HTML page.

-What’s So Unique About This Mail?
+What’s So Unique About This Phishing E-Mail?

 At the start, it all seemed nothing and just a simple HTML page.
 Exactly what’s so unique or interesting in that?
 Yeah, it’s just an HTML page.
 But that page when clicked inside VM popped up an error window and with that error, I got an idea that it is running a script behind the scene.